 You should tip the cocktail waitress (especially if you want her to keep the drinks coming), but the good news for cheapskates is that $1 every 1-2 drinks is actually sufficient.
 (See my separate tipping guide.)
 Just be sure to tip on your first drink (not the second), so the waitress knows you're a tipper.

-disappear for low-rollers, but I'm skeptical that will really
+will disappear for low-rollers, but I'm skeptical that will

 $6 tour of the Strip

 Get on the Deuce (the double-decker bus), sit on the top near the front, and get a great view of the entire Strip.
 This used to be only $2 until they hiked the rates, but $6 still isn't bad.
 (And if you pay $8, you can get a 24-hour bus pass.)